-Best Christmas Lights Displays in Champaign, Urbana, Mahomet, Monticello, Rantoul, Savoy, Paxton, and MORE!
+Best Christmas Lights Displays in Champaign, Urbana, Mahomet, Monticello, Rantoul, Tuscola, Paxton, and MORE!

 Looking for houses with the best Christmas light displays in the Champaign-Urbana metro area?
 Check out this list of Amazing Christmas Lights Around Champaign-Urbana and Beyond to help you plan a night with your family that’s fun, festive and (almost) free!

 So pack some snacks, fill up a thermos with hot cocoa (or a sippy cup with chocolate milk for the toddler crowd) and head out on a mission to find the best decorated houses in the Champaign-Urbana metro area.

 We know everyone is excited for lights, and we are posting this article EARLIER THAN EVER!

 HOW TO USE THE CHAMBANAMOMS.COM GUIDE TO AMAZING CHRISTMAS LIGHTS AROUND CHAMPAIGN-URBANA AND BEYOND

 - This list is organized by geographic areas of the community.
 We start with our core Champaign-Urbana area, then out to Mahomet, Monticello, Tolono, Tuscola, Rantoul, Paxton, Danville, and many points in between.

 - We highlight our favorite individual displays, as well as pockets of areas that are festive.